Why Ignoring Warning Signs Costs $40K: The Prevention Mistake That Destroys 6 Months of Progress

 Warning Prevention Milestones: What Good Looks Like

-• Week 2: Weekly review running consistently.
-At least 1 signal has been formally logged and is being investigated.
+Week 2: Weekly review is running consistently, and at least one signal has been formally logged and is being investigated.

-• Month 3: Zero crisis surprises.
-Every significant problem appeared in monitoring before you felt it emotionally.
-Average response time under 48 hours.
+Month 3: There are no crisis surprises.
+Every significant problem has appeared in monitoring before you felt it emotionally, and your average response time is under 48 hours.

-• Month 12: The pattern has become automatic.
-You catch signals in Week 1-2 consistently.
-Crisis response costs have dropped below $3K/year because you’re intercepting everything early.
+Month 12: The pattern is automatic.
+You catch signals in Weeks 1–2 consistently, and crisis response costs have dropped below $3K per year because you’re intercepting everything early.

-Every $40K crisis began as a signal you could see.
-The system exists.
-The protocol is clear.
-The only variable is whether you act on the signal in Week 2 or Week 13.
+Every $40K crisis starts as a visible signal.
+The system is in place, and the protocol is clear.
+The only real variable is whether you act on the signal in Week 2 or in Week 13.

 Act in Week 2.
 Every time.